Connecting to HSCN

 Continuing to use N3 after 1st April 2017 until migration to HSCN

-For current N3 customers, the Connection Agreement extends the provisions of the Connection Agreement to the use of the Transition Network from 1st April 2017.
+For N3 customers the Connection Agreement extended the provisions to the Transition Network from 1st April 2017.
 We call this the "2-part Connection Agreement".
 It includes data protection and data security obligations.
-It's necessary because the N3 Access Agreement between the N3SP and the N3 customer will cease on 1st April 2017.
+It is necessary to complete the Connection Agreement as the N3 Access Agreement between the N3SP and the N3 customer ceased on 1st April 2017.